-We were asked to help undertake the replacement of damaged wooden paneling in the Churchill Room, Hoddesdon, Hertfordshire
+We were asked to help undertake the replacement of damaged wooden panelling in the Churchill Room, Hoddesdon, Hertfordshire

-PES Scanning were asked by our Wood Routing partner, GCNC Ltd to support them in a project to help restore a wood paneled room in a former Conservative Club building in Hoddesdon, Hertsfordshire.
+PES Scanning were asked by our Wood Routing partner, GCNC Ltd to support them in a project to help restore a wood panelled room in a former Conservative Club building in Hoddesdon, Hertfordshire.
 The Club was housed in a Grade II-listed, 17th century house named “Stanboroughs” where it is believed Winston Churchill began his political career.

 The Restoration Challenge